TimoKropp/OPENCHESSBOARD_MidiSequencer/README.md

 # OPENCHESSBOARD_MidiSequencer
 This is a creative use case for using the openchessboard as midi-step-sequencer with Ableton Live.
-U

 # SETUP
 Use the .als template-file for quick setup of a new Ableton Live project.Two third party programs, LoopMidi and Hairless MIDI, are needed to support the openchessboard as midi device in Ableton Live.